 Similarly, the brewing scene has developed differently regionally, with huge concentrations of breweries in certain areas over others.
-Bavaria seems to have a brewery in every town as a badge of honour, while cities such as Bamberg have nine breweries alone in their altstadt as their obsession with beer becomes ever more apparent (possibly a Freudian choice of phrase on my part).
+Bavaria seems to have a brewery in every town as a badge of honour, while cities such as Bamberg have nine breweries, exhibiting their obsession with beer.

 Socially, pub-going does not mean quite the same thing as England, as it is generally more communal and there is an expectation of social interaction in a lot of places.
 The forwardness can be surprising as a buttoned-up English person, but it is refreshing to see people of different generations speaking to each other as equals and not dividing their social lives between one another.
 This can spill over into gregarious bouts of singing and joviality but they find a way of doing it without it feeling loutish or nationalistic.

 If you wish for a more English style pub atmosphere head to a ‘Kneipe’ rather than bierhalle or a brauhaus, and you’ll find a smaller, cosier drinking hole.
 It’s still the case that a lot of these places are resolutely working class and unvarnished in their approach, which may be a slight surprise to some people used to more gentrified English pubs.
 Darts is especially popular in Germany, and these places may also allow smoking.

 The price for a Beer in a German pub used to be a strong point.
 You can still buy a large beer in most places for 3 euros 50 cents or less, but this is creeping up, as is the tendency for 0.4l servings, as places work on their margins.
 As per usual, visit working class haunts and fewer corporate places if value for money is a key concern.